 If you need counseling, call 919.942.8083.
 If this is a mental health or substance abuse emergency, please call 911.

-NOTE: Our Pro Bono Counseling service is only available to North Carolina residents who live in Orange, Person and Chatham counties.
-If you are live outside one of these three counties, you may contact us for a referral resource or visit Mental Health America where you can search for a MHA affiliate near you.
+NOTE: Our Pro Bono Counseling service is only available to North Carolina residents who live in Durham, Orange, Person and Chatham counties.
+If you live outside one of these four counties, you may contact us for a referral resource or visit Mental Health America where you can search for a MHA affiliate near you.

 We are grateful to area experts who provide educational opportunities to our Pro Bono Counseling volunteers throughout the year.
 The content is fresh, the training is relevant, and we are able to offer CEUs for the courses.
 Thank you to: